-Although roads should be shared between both cars and pedestrians, reckless driving can make roadways a dangerous place for walkers and joggers.
-Sadly, car pedestrian accidents can cause devastating injuries to pedestrians.
+Although roads should be shared between both cars and pedestrians, reckless driving can make roadways dangerous places for walkers and joggers.
+Sadly, car-pedestrian accidents can cause devastating injuries to pedestrians.

 Even if you are the most safety-conscious pedestrian, you cannot predict when an irresponsible driver will put your life in danger.

-As a pedestrian, there are several things you should do to help protect yourself from unsafe driving.
+There are several things you should do to help protect yourself from unsafe driving as a pedestrian.

 As a pedestrian, one of the most important things that you can do is make yourself as visible as possible.
-This includes wearing appropriate clothing as well as remaining in designated pedestrian areas.
+This includes wearing appropriate clothing and remaining in designated areas.
 Follow these safety guidelines for pedestrians:

 - Wearing white or bright clothing

 - Using reflective gear or blinking light clips